oshriv65/TicTacTow-Game/README.md

 ![img2](./img/img2.png)

 ## Setup
-1. First download all the folders(except img folder)
+1. First download all the folders.
-2. Open Tournament.java file in your java IDE
+2. Run Tournament.java file in your java IDE.
 3. Enjoy!

-## Project Status
-The project is completed but no longer get updated, because it was part of a course i took, and i moved on in the course to expand my knowledge ⚡.

 ### Known issues
-* The algorithm of Mrs.Clever compatible only for size 3X3 board, maybe in the future i will make her compatible to any board size and smarter.
+* Mrs.Clever compatible for board size of 3X3 only, maybe in the future i will make her compatible to any board size and smarter.

 ## Acknowledgements
 I would want to thank CampusIL and the team behind the "Object oriented programing" course!
 > Link to the course home page [here](https://campus.gov.il/course/huji_acd_rfp4_huji_oop/)

-## Contact
-Created by Oshri Agronov, feel free to contact me!:v: